RedTeamSubnet/humanize_behaviour/README.md

-# Humanize Behaviour v3 Challenge
+# Humanize Behaviour v4 Challenge

-The **Humanize Behaviour v3** is improved version of **Humanize Behaviour v2** designed to test the ability of a bot script to mimic human interaction with a Web UI form but now it has a new check which will compare the movement of a bot script in different sessions to see if the movements are dynamic.
-The challenge measures how well the bot script can interact with the form and submit the required information.
+**Humanize Behaviour v4** is an enhanced iteration of **Humanize Behaviour v3**, designed to more rigorously evaluate a bot script's ability to simulate human-like interaction with a web UI form.

+### Key Improvements:

+* **Dynamic Movement Check**:
+  The new version introduces a dynamic movement validation mechanism.
+It compares a bot’s cursor and interaction patterns across different sessions to ensure each interaction is unique and not deterministic or scripted.

+* **Session Termination Requirement**:
+  A new interaction step has been added where the bot must scroll down the page and click the **"End Session"** button.
+This simulates a natural user flow and ensures the bot is capable of full-page interaction.

+### Objective:

+The core goal of **Humanize Behaviour v4** is to test how effectively a bot can interact with a form in a way that mimics real human behavior, including natural input, varied motion patterns, and complete session flow.

 ## ✨ Features